danmaq/touhou-ctc-danmakufu/README.md

 * RAM: 512MB or more
 * VRAM: 64MB or more
 * HDD: 600MB Space or more
-* Others hardware: AC97 Sound / or later
+* Others hardware: AC97 Sound / or later, Favorite PC Gamepad compatible DirectInput.
 * Others software: DirectX 8.1 or later, Touhou Danmakufu (included release zip)

 ## License